 Scanned Checks with Missing Details

-If you have a check or envelope that was scanned in the BMT that is missing an expected image, it will be indicated by turning the row red (preventing the Batch from being finalized) and adding a warning image where the expected image should have been.
+If you have a check or envelope that was scanned in the BMT that is missing an expected image, it will be indicated by turning the row red (preventing the Batch from being finalized) and adding: "Warning!
+Missing image!" indicator where the expected image should have been.
 To resolve, follow the Re-Scan steps outlined above.

 The number of expected images is based on the Scan options selected:

 - Checks + Envelope: 4 images.